rsmease/algo-datastructures-notes/interview_topics/css3.md

 ## CSS Selector Traversal

-- This happens right to left, not left to write
+- This happens right to left, not left to right
 - This allows for more efficient parsing of large rulesets because it allows for quick elimination of styles that do not apply to a particular component
 - If read left to write, the browser would traverse the tree more frequently before discovering that the final piece of the rule excluded the search from consideration in the first place